Environmental Management

 CDP *1

-JTEKT responded to the CDP's "Climate Change" and "Water Security" surveys and received an rating A- for Climate Change and an A for Water Security which is the highest rating, in FY2022.
-Also, we have been selected as a Supplier Engagement Leader in the Supplier Engagement Assessment (SER * 2) for two consecutive years.
+JTEKT responded to the CDP-sponsored "Climate Change" and "Water Security" surveys and received an A for Climate Change, the highest rating, and an A- for Water Security for two consecutive years in FY2024.
+Besides, we received an A in the Supplier Engagement Rating (SER*2).

-The CDP Supply Chain Program is also an important opportunity for us to engage in dialogue with our customers.
+We are also responding to the CDP Supply Chain Program as an important opportunity for dialogue with our customers.

 • *1 CDP: A non-governmental organization (NGO) managed by a British charity that operates a global information disclosure system for investors, companies, nations, regions, and cities to manage their own environmental impact